 When the day has come to finally euthanize your pet, it can be done either at South Arbor or your home.
 You can elect to be present or not for any or all of this.
 A heavy sedative is given first as an intramuscular injection.
 This allows your pet to relax and to ultimately be sleeping and unaware of any pain or stress.
 Sometimes a catheter is placed, but not always.
 A final intravascular injection is given with the euthanasia solution.
 This drug will very quickly stop brain function, and then ultimately cardiac function.
 You have the option to take your pet’s body home and bury it or have it cremated.

-We use Green Oaks Crematorium for our cremation services.
+We use Faithful Companion for our cremation services.
 They offer to make a clay paw print of your pet prior to cremation if you’d like.
 You can request a group cremation where your pet is cremated with other pets and you do NOT receive ashes back, or you can request a private cremation where your pet is cremated privately and you DO receive their ashes back.
 We try and make this process as peaceful as possible for you and your pet.
 We often ask for the invoice to be settled prior to actually performing the euthanasia so that once it’s done you can sit with your pet as long as you’d like and leave discreetly without any interference from us.